-The rise of a new strong feminist movement after the 1980s and its success in the revision or annulment of certain articles of the Civil Code, as well as its advocacy and lobbying on several issues of women's human rights, played a key role in the final enactment of the reform and its acceptance by society.
-In the last two decades, the actions and advocacy of the feminist movement succeeded in achieving the annulment by the Constitutional Court of Article 159 of the Civil Code, which had stated that women needed their husbands' consent to work outside the home, the repeal by the National Assembly of Article 438 of the Criminal Code, which provided for a reduction of one-third in the punishments for rapists if the victim was a sex worker, and a new law on domestic violence, enabling a survivor of domestic violence to file a court case for a "protection order" against the perpetrator of the violence.
+The rise of a new strong feminist movement after the 1980s resulted in significant gains for women and paved the way for the final enactment of the Civil Code reform.
+In the last two decades, the feminist movement had succeeded in achieving the annulment of Article 159 of the Civil Code, which had stated that women needed their husbands' consent to work outside the home; the repeal by the National Assembly of Article 438 of the Criminal Code, which provided for a reduction of one-third in the punishments for rapists if the victim was a sex worker; and a new law on domestic violence enabling a survivor of domestic violence to file a court case for a "protection order" against the perpetrator of the violence.

-However, in the last two decades, the efforts of the new feminist movement and the impact of the global women's movement, which resulted in UN treaties such as the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), was countered by parallel social and political developments in Turkey such as the rise in religious-rightist movements and the social impact of the armed conflict between the separatist Kurdistan Workers' Party (PKK) and the Turkish Security Forces, which reinforced the already existing conservative, nationalistic, militaristic and traditionalist tendencies in Turkish society.
+However, at the same time, the efforts of the new feminist movement and the impact of the global women's movement which had resulted in UN treaties such as the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) were countered by parallel social and political developments in Turkey such as the rise in religious-right movements and the social impact of the armed conflict between the separatist Kurdistan Workers' Party (PKK) and the Turkish Security Forces, which served to reinforce the already existing conservative, nationalistic, militaristic and traditionalist tendencies in Turkish society.

-In 1984, four years after the military coup of 1980 and coinciding with the rise of the new feminist movement, the reform of the civil code again became an issue of public debate as the Ministry of Justice published a draft law.
+In 1984, four years after the military coup of 1980 and coinciding with the rise of the new feminist movement, the reform of the Civil Code again became an issue of public debate as the Ministry of Justice published a draft law.
 Several women's groups combined their strength and submitted a series of petitions to the National Assembly urging its acceptance.
-However, the draft law could not make its way to the parliament despite the ratification of CEDAW in 1985 and a promise to remove reservations within a short time.
-By promising to remove these reservations, Turkey had underlined its commitment to changing the discriminatory provisions in its legislation.
+However, the draft law failed to make its way to the parliament despite the ratification of CEDAW in 1985 and a promise to remove reservations within a short time.
+With this promise, Turkey had underlined its commitment to changing the discriminatory provisions in its legislation.
 These commitments were reiterated in the country report presented to the UN Committee on CEDAW in 1993.

-In 1994 a new commission was formed to prepare a new draft of the civil code.
+In 1994, a new commission was formed to prepare a new draft of the Civil Code.
 In the same year, we, as Women for Women's Human Rights (WWHR), initiated an international letter and fax campaign demanding full equality for women in the Civil Code.
-The campaign was joined by hundreds of NGOs which supported our demands from all over the world.
+Hundreds of NGOs from all over the world took part in the campaign, demonstrating their support for our demands.
 Turkey's commitments to CEDAW were repeated in the UN Conference on Women held in Beijing in 1995 and in the second and third combined reports to CEDAW in 1997.
 A new draft law was finally prepared by the commission and presented to the National Assembly in September 1998.
-However, due to the general elections held in April 1999, a new commission had to be formed which finalized the draft code and prepared a law governing its enforcement and implementation before presenting it to the National Assembly at the end of the same year.
+However, due to the general elections held in April 1999, a new commission had to be formed to finalize the draft code and its enactment law.
 There was some speculation in the Western media that the reform of the Turkish Civil Code was a result of Turkey's EU accession process.
 However, Turkey was officially named as a candidate for EU accession in December 1999, after the preparation of the draft Civil Code.
-This shows that Turkey's accession to the EU might have accelerated the process, but it cannot be considered to be its primary driving force.
+Thus even though Turkey's accession to the EU might have accelera- ted the process, it cannot be considered to be its primary driving force.
 Moreover, the resistance of the religious conservatives and the nationalists in the parliament, which is discussed below, took place despite the EU accession process and could only be overcome by a major campaign initiated by women's groups all over the country.